followingthefasciaplane/greptilecord/README.md

 # Greptile

 This Discord bot provides information and answers questions about a repo using [Greptile](https://greptile.com) API.
 See [documentation](https://docs.greptile.com/prompt-guide).
+I am not affiliated with Greptile in any way.

 ## Commands